Advertising column

-An advertising column or Morris column (colonne Morris, Litfaßsäule) is a cylindrical outdoor sidewalk structure with a characteristic style that is used for advertising and other purposes.
+An advertising column is a cylindrical outdoor sidewalk structure with a characteristic style that is used for advertising and other purposes.
 They are common throughout Germany including its capital Berlin, where the first 100 columns were installed in 1855.
 Advertising columns were invented by the German printer Ernst Litfaß in 1854.
-Therefore, they are known as Litfass columns (Litfaßsäulen).
+Therefore, they are known as Litfass columns (Litfaßsäulen, singular Litfaßsäule).

-In France, the columns are called colonnes Morris after Gabriel Morris, a printer, who held the concession for advertising in 1868.
+In France, they are called Morris columns (colonnes Morris) after Gabriel Morris, a printer, who held the concession for advertising in 1868.
 They were originally built by La Société Fermière des Colonnes Morris.
 Today, they are mostly built and maintained by the JCDecaux company, which purchased the original company in 1986.

+At the beginning of 2006, there were 790 Morris columns in Paris; more than two hundred were to be removed.